 - Wikimedia Commons (material from my doctorate with a greater diversity of creatures)

 - Flickr (older images)

 Most of these images are under a flexible Creative Commons license.
-If you have any questions about how to use them feel free to contact me.
+For any clarifications about how to use them, feel free to contact me.